 Between July and September 2021, the Australian Bureau of Statistics reported a net loss of 11,200 people from the nation’s capital cities.
 With more people working from home, looking to escape traffic, for more space, to reduce stress and improve quality of health and life generally, we are seeing and will continue to see a growth in outer suburbs and regional towns.
 With interest rates at an all-time low, increased ease and access to bank funding and a shortage of stock on the market, 2021 will see property investment returns soar for the savvy investor.

-How do net returns of 60%+ on your money sound?
-Find out how to achieve this through low-risk, small property developments such as the purchase of land and building a house, townhouse or duplex to obtain instant equity and passive income.
+Find out how to achieve instant equity and positive cashflow through low-risk, small property developments such as the purchase of land and building a house, townhouse or duplex.
 Becoming a small-time property developer does not require access to millions of dollars and small projects can make you a 6 figure profit in 12 months.
 As a health professional, you have access to special deals for certain steps in this process that aren’t available to the general public.
 Together with the most favourable market conditions that have existed in decades, don’t miss out on the opportunities.

 Click below to learn about the various stages of the process.

 We have partnered with property expert Lloyd Edge, a passionate property investor who has achieved financial independence through property.
 He is the author of best-selling book Positively Geared.

 Lloyd has been nominated several times as a finalist in the REINSW awards for excellence and the Real Estate Business awards as well as receiving awards for top buyers’ agent from ‘Your Investment Property’.
 In 18 years as a property investor and developer, Lloyd has accumulated a property portfolio worth over $12 million that is cash flow positive.
 Lloyd has featured as a regular contributor in the media including news.com.au, realestate.com.au, Canstar Australian Property Investor, Smart Property Investor and Your Investment Property.